rrigato/architecture/aws_news/services/vpc_general.md

 - VPCs can span multiple availability zones
 - Can't change ipv4 after creating, can add ipv6 after
+  - can add secondary cidr blocks to an existing VPC
 - Can run in shared or dedicated hardware